 Stations overseen by Holden but delivered by other architects: Rayners Lane (R H Uren, 1938), Uxbridge (Bucknell, 1938), with stained glass windows by Erwin Bossanyi, and Loughton (JM Easton, 1940).

-Post WW2 austerity and the Victoria line
+Post-World War II austerity and the Victoria line

-Post-war austerity meant that new stations were often less impressive and showed little design innovation - often being 'watered down' by the impact of austerity.
+Austerity after 1945 meant that new stations were often less impressive and showed little design innovation - often being 'watered down' by the impact of austerity.

 It wasn't until the Victoria line was built in the 1960s that a new design philosophy emerged, developed by the Design Research Unit.
 As the line connected mostly existing stations, the focus was on platform areas, which featured grey tiling and brushed stainless steel detailing.
 Benches were recessed into the wall beneath a tiled panel, with each station featuring a unique design by artists such as Edward Bawden and Hans Unger.